GoogleCloudPlatform/cluster-toolkit/README.md

 ## Enable GCP APIs

-In a new GCP project there are several apis that must be enabled to deploy your HPC cluster.
+In a new GCP project there are several APIs that must be enabled to deploy your HPC cluster.
 These will be caught when you perform `terraform apply` but you can save time by enabling them upfront.